 This blog caters to one principle I’ve learned along the way: parents just want to do what is right.
 The desperate love we have for our children can shock us into good and sometimes bad decisions.
 I believe parents search for and sincerely desire simple answers to the How-What-Why-Who of parenting, the essence of doing right for their children.
 Often it’s not a simple, isolated situation, or one as complicated as it may feel.
 And, the abundance of online noise invokes fear in all of us when making decisions for our children.
 Over time, I hope to illuminate the reality that in pediatrics, doing less is often more.
 Prevention reigns.

 Parents just want to do what is right.

-I’m a practicing pediatrician and the mother of two young boys.
-I see patients at The Everett Clinic in Mill Creek, Washington.
-I am also on the medical staff at Seattle Children’s and am a Clinical Instructor in the Department of Pediatrics at the University of Washington.
+I’m a pediatrician and the mother of two young boys.
+I am also the Chief of Digital Innovation at Seattle Children’s hospital.
 I am passionate about improving the way media discusses pediatric health news and influences parents’ decisions when caring for their children.
 I’m an executive committee member of the Council on Communications and Media and a spokesperson for the American Academy of Pediatrics.
 I sit on the Board of Advisors for Parents Magazine and on the board for the Mayo Clinic Center for Social Media.
 I’m a weekly medical contributor with NBC affiliate KING 5 News in Seattle.
-I am also an advocate on the topic of vaccines and was named a CDC Childhood Immunization Champion in 2012.
+I am also an advocate on the topic of vaccines and was named a 2017 CDC Flu Fighter.
 I was named to TIME Magazine’s Best Twitter Feeds of 2013.
-My upcoming book, Mama Doc Medicine: Finding Calm and Confidence in Parenting, Child Health, and Work-Life Balance was published by the American Academy of Pediatrics and is a Gold Award Recipient of the Mom’s Choice Awards.
+My first book, Mama Doc Medicine: Finding Calm and Confidence in Parenting, Child Health, and Work-Life Balance was published by the American Academy of Pediatrics and is a Gold Award Recipient of the Mom’s Choice Awards.

 Here’s where this all started…